eslint/eslint/docs/src/maintain/manage-issues.md

 1. Move the issue into the "Evaluating" column.
 1. Next steps:
-    * **Bugs:** if you can verify the bug, add the "accepted" label and ask if they would like to submit a pull request.
+    * **Bugs** :If you can verify the bug, add the "accepted" label and ask if they would like to submit a pull request.
-    * **New Rules:** if you are willing to champion the rule (meaning you believe it should be included in ESLint core and you will take ownership of the process for including it), add a comment saying you will champion the issue, assign the issue to yourself, and follow the [guidelines](#championing-issues) below.
+    * **New Rules**: If you are willing to champion the rule (meaning you believe it should be included in ESLint core and you will take ownership of the process for including it), add a comment saying you will champion the issue, assign the issue to yourself, and follow the [guidelines](#championing-issues) below.
-    * **Rule Changes:** if you are willing to champion the change and it would not be a breaking change (requiring a major version increment), add a comment saying that you will champion the issue, assign the issue to yourself, and follow the [guidelines](#championing-issues) below.
+    * **Rule Changes**: If you are willing to champion the change and it would not be a breaking change (requiring a major version increment), add a comment saying that you will champion the issue, assign the issue to yourself, and follow the [guidelines](#championing-issues) below.
-    * **Breaking Changes:** if you suspect or can verify that a change would be breaking, label it as "Breaking".
+    * **Breaking Changes**: If you suspect or can verify that a change would be breaking, label it as "Breaking".
-    * **Duplicates:** if you can verify the issue is a duplicate, add a comment mentioning the duplicate issue (such as, "Duplicate of #1234") and close the issue.
+    * **Duplicates**: If you can verify the issue is a duplicate, add a comment mentioning the duplicate issue (such as, "Duplicate of #1234") and close the issue.
 1. Regardless of the above, always leave a comment.
-Don't just add labels, engage with the person who opened the issue by asking a question (request more information if necessary) or stating your opinion of the issue.
+Don't just add labels; engage with the person who opened the issue by asking a question (request more information if necessary) or stating your opinion of the issue.
 If it's a verified bug, ask if the user would like to submit a pull request.
 1. If the issue can't be implemented because it needs an external dependency to be updated or needs to wait for another issue to be resolved, move the issue to the "Blocked" column.
 1. If the issue has been accepted and an RFC is required as the next step, move the issue to the "Waiting for RFC" column and comment on the issue that an RFC is needed.